Bellojacob/Bellojacob/README.md

 I'm fascinated by space exploration, especially the work being done by SpaceX.
 As a photography enthusiast, I enjoy capturing the beauty of sports, nature, and travel.
 🚀 Dreams and Aspirations
 I aim to combine my technical expertise with my love for aviation and space exploration.
-One of my long-term goals is to become an Air Force or Navy pilot, contributing to innovation and pushing the boundaries of exploration.

 📸 Photography
 When I’m not coding or studying, you can find me with a camera in hand.